Himalayan Cycle 08 — Gyangze to Xigaze (Shigaze) Hotel

 New road, not quite open

-This gantry photographed every vehicle...
+IMG_3511 This gantry photographed every vehicle...

-After a re-group on the outskirts of town we rode into Xigaze following the bus like ducklings chasing their mum.
 The hotel is flash, large rooms and a endless corridor with sensor lights that come on as you walk along.
 Our room was at the far end and it was hard not to hum the Get Smart theme while walking down the corridor…

-Xigaze Hotel
+Our hotel IMG_3529 IMG_3513 Xigaze Hotel

 A few of us went for a wander around the ‘new town’ around our hotel.
 It didn’t take long to get over that as the area was all new bland buildings and deserted streets.
 There’s an intention to develop a major tourist centre here but hard to see what the attraction might be.
-I found another look-a-like car, not a BMW X3!

-New Xigaze busy main street
+New Xigaze New Xigaze busy main street

-This is not a BMW X3
+This is not a BMW X3 This is not a BMW X3

-Xigaze dinner
+Xigaze dinner WP_20140910_20_19_11_Pro__highres

 I dared to try the hotel laundry service, an exercise in mime and filling out the Chinese/English form.
 Hard to decide if bike shorts are underwear or shorts!
-I hope it comes back or will be completing the ride in thermals and swim shorts as that's all I have left!
+I hope it comes back or will be completing the ride in thermals and swim shorts as that's all sports gear I have left!

 Quote of the day: